Majoring in Information Systems

 Senior level Information Systems students design and implement an operational information system solution for a client organization, typically a non-profit, charitable or education organization.
 Through these projects courses, students gain valuable practice, confidence and skills in managing complex projects, working with teammates and project sponsors and dealing with the ambiguities inherent in every large-scale systems project.
 (See Project Showcase for some recent projects.)

 Advising is integral to the educational mission of Carnegie Mellon and to the Information Systems Program.
 Seeking good advice is an important part of how students make decisions about their academic and professional futures.
 All students are encouraged, and expected, to meet with their advisor on a regular basis.
-Appointments with Carol Young, IS Senior Academic Advisor, can be made online.
+Appointments with Gary DiLisio, IS Senior Academic Advisor, can be made online.

 Additional Major or a Minor